 Would I Recommend It

-If you don’t want to spend all that money on a winter holiday but want to get a feel for skiing or snowboard, then definitely take an introductory lesson at London’s closest indoor real snow slope.
+If you don’t want to spend the money on a ski holiday but want to get a feel for skiing.
+Then take an introductory lesson at London’s closest indoor real snow slope.

 - Take a screenshot of your reference number because you will need it when you check it.
 It is much easier than printing all the paperwork out.